Claim rights and liberty rights

 Some philosophers and political scientists make a distinction between claim rights and liberty rights.
 A claim right is a right which entails responsibilities, duties, or obligations on other parties regarding the right-holder.
 In contrast, a liberty right is a right which does not entail obligations on other parties, but rather only freedom or permission for the right-holder.
+In other words, a person's liberty right to x consists in his freedom to do or have x, while a person's claim right to x consists in an obligation on others to allow or enable him to do or have x.

 The distinction between these two senses of "rights" originates in American jurist Wesley Newcomb Hohfeld's analysis thereof in his seminal work Fundamental Legal Conceptions, As Applied in Judicial Reasoning and Other Legal Essays (1919).

 Liberty rights and claim rights are the inverse of one another: a person has a liberty right permitting him to do something only if there is no other person who has a claim right forbidding him from doing so; and likewise, if a person has a claim right against someone else, that other person's liberty is thus limited.
 This is because the deontic concepts of obligation and permission are De Morgan dual; a person is permitted to do all and only the things he is not obliged to refrain from, and obliged to do all and only the things he is not permitted to refrain from.